First Trimester Maternal Screen

 Prenatal screening for Down syndrome (nuchal translucency, pregnancy-associated plasma protein A, human chorionic gonadotropin) and trisomy 18 (nuchal translucency, pregnancy-associated plasma protein A, human chorionic gonadotropin)

--Low-Risk Pregnancy: Aneuploidy Screening and Diagnostic Testing Options
+See Prenatal Aneuploidy Screening and Diagnostic Testing Options in Special Instructions.

 Multiple marker serum screening has become a standard tool used in obstetric care to identify pregnancies that may have an increased risk for certain birth defects such as Down syndrome and trisomy 18.
 Second-trimester multiple marker screening has been well established for over a decade.
 During 2002 through 2006, first-trimester screening has been established as an alternative option of equal or better performance compared with the best second-trimester screening programs.